Deliver “Delight and Passion” to people

 Considering the current issues and local needs, we thought that the existence of a community and a cafe would be an opportunity to encourage people to visit the shrine.
 Takekoma Shrine is home to three deities associated with business prosperity, bountiful harvests, and matchmaking.
 In keeping with this, we planned to create a lively atmosphere, food and drink experiences, and community collaboration through products and events.
 An auspicious rest area with a cafe attached was born, an experience that can only be found at Takekoma Shrine.

-The rest area is produced NOMURA, which was also responsible for the space production of EDOCCO, the Kanda Myojin Cultural Exchange Center in Tokyo, with menu development by nacrée, a Michelin one-star restaurant representative of Sendai, and operation by Tregion, a company that operates food, beverage, event and coffee businesses mainly in the Tohoku region.
+The overall production of the rest area is handled NOMURA Co.,Ltd., which also handled the spatial design of the Kanda Myojin Cultural Exchange Center "EDOCCO" in Tokyo.
+Menu development is by "nacrée," a leading Michelin-starred restaurant in Sendai, and operation is handled by "Tregion," which develops food and beverage, event, and coffee businesses mainly in the Tohoku region.

 About the name